notofonts/tamil/fontbakery/googlefonts-NotoSerifTamil-report.md

 The following glyphs do not have the recommended number of contours:

-	- Glyph name: softhyphen	Contours detected: 1	Expected: 0
+	- Glyph name: uni00AD	Contours detected: 1	Expected: 0

 	- Glyph name: aogonek	Contours detected: 3	Expected: 2